For Faculty and Staff

-In addition, Communications staffers can help you publicize your research (or event, book publication, award, appointment, grant receipt, student achievement, etc.) in several ways.
+In addition, Media Relations staffers can help you publicize your research (or event, book publication, award, appointment, grant receipt, student achievement, etc.) in several ways.
 We can counsel you on strategies and tactics that best suit your needs.
 Depending on your situation, we might:

 - Work to obtain media coverage through what you, along with the professionals in our office, deem the best option.
 It could be a news release, a news conference or an exclusive placement with a journalist.